robertorosero/pyhtonmig/Doc/library/pdb.rst

    executes called functions at (nearly) full speed, only stopping at the next line in the current function.)

-.. pdbcommand:: unt(il)
+.. pdbcommand:: unt(il) [lineno]

-   Continue execution until the line with the line number greater than the current one is reached or when returning from current frame.
+   Without argument, continue execution until the line with a number greater than the current one is reached.

+   With a line number, continue execution until a line with a number greater or equal to that is reached.
+In both cases, also stop when the current frame returns.

+   .. versionchanged:: 3.2
+      Allow giving an explicit line number.

 .. pdbcommand:: r(eturn)